 Oil lubricated or oil-free.

 The majority of air compressors are lubricated with oil, particularly the more powerful models.
-Oil level should be checked regularly, and changed periodically.
+Oil levels should be checked regularly and changed periodically.
 It's a quick and simple maintenance routine that ensures a long working life.
 Indeed, these compressors are known for their long-term durability.

 Oil-free air compressors have Teflon-coated cylinders that don't need lubrication.
 There's virtually no maintenance, so it's no surprise they are popular.